 I study the processes that shape landscapes, including constructive forces like active tectonics and destructive

 forces like glaciation, river erosion, and landsliding.
 I approach these problems using a combination of fieldwork, geochronology,

 remote sensing, GIS, and modeling.

-Active tectonics in the Himalaya of west Nepal
+Surface expression of active tectonics in the Himalaya of west Nepal

 The alluvial records of the southern Colorado Plateau

 Streams in the southwestern U.S. are weird.
 Most of them are dry for most of the year, carrying water only after intense storms or during spring snowmelt.
 Over centuries, these streams go through cycles of filling with and cutting into the sandy sediments they carry.
 When a stream is in the 'cut' phase, it is called an arroyo.
 In the late 19th century, a series of extreme floods initiated the most recent episode of arroyo cutting, causing streams to cut up to 30 meters into their beds.
 As a result, thousands of acres of farmland were lost to erosion and entire communities had to be abandoned.
 This regional incision also exposed beautiful cross-sections of alluvial material (in the arroyo walls), allowing us to reconstruct cut-and-fill histories to better understand how these systems respond to changes in climate and land-use.

 Buckskin Wash is one of these strange, ephemeral streams.
 Along much of its length it flows through a deep arroyo cut ~10 meters into the